nblxanueb/farm-choir/README.md

-# animal-choir
+# ANIMAL CHOIR
-match sounds game
+Animal Choir is an interactive sound match game for kids.

+On the landing page users are prompted to enter their username in order to play the game.

 The user will hear a sample audio file containing sounds of animals in random order.
 The user must click on each animal in the right order to proceed to the next round.